-FACTBOX: OPEC still standing among the ruins of former cartels
+Factbox: OPEC still standing among the ruins of former cartels

 The twentieth century is riddled with examples of other commodity cartels, from tin to natural rubber and coffee, that tried their hand at managing global prices only to be overtaken by market forces and the advent of new technologies.

-"At the beginning, it was easy to achieve their objectives, but then, as time went by, those organisations were going against the wind," senior economist at the World Bank John Baffes said.
+"At the beginning, it was easy to achieve their objectives, but then, as time went by, those organizations were going against the wind," senior economist at the World Bank John Baffes said.

 "They were trying to fight the market and you cannot really fight the market," Baffes added.